datapartnership/evy/README.md

 **evy** is a Python package for fetching, processing, and analyzing Enhanced Vegetation Index (EVI) data from MODIS satellite imagery.
 It provides a high-level interface to work with vegetation data, enabling researchers and practitioners to monitor vegetation health, compute phenological metrics, detect anomalies, and perform zonal statistics with ease.

+> **Note:** This package is a work in progress.
+Features and APIs may change as development continues.

 ## Features

 - **Easy Data Access**: Fetch MODIS EVI data from Planetary Computer with automatic quality masking